Careers360 Logo

 1. Babesiosis: This is a disease caused by ticks which are infected with Babesia.
 It causes fever and anaemia in animals like dogs and cattle.

-2. Coccidiosis: Livestock and poultry get affected by this illness when they ingest Eimeria species.
-As an effect of this parasite, there will be diarrhoea and intestinal damage.
+2. Coccidiosis: Livestock and poultry are affected by this illness when they ingest Eimeria species.
+As a result of this parasite, there will be diarrhoea and damage in the small intestine.

-3. Theileriosis: Theileria species cause the infection in cattle, where ticks spread it out.
-Anaemia, fever, and enlargement of lymph nodes are some symptoms caused by this protozoan disease.
+3. Theileriosis: Theileria species cause the infection in cattle, which is spread by ticks.
+Anaemia, fever, and enlargement of lymph nodes of the lymphatic system.

 NEET Highest Scoring Chapters & Topics